 Q3.
 Is a smell ‘good’ or ‘bad’ for everyone in the same way?
 Or does it depend on how each one feels about it?

-Answer: No, it depends how a person reacts to the smell.
-But in some cases bad smell is bad for most of the people.
+Answer: No, it depends on how a person reacts to the smell.
+But in some cases, the bad smell is bad for most people.

 Q1.
 Write the name of a bird which has eyes in front of its head (like in humans).

-Answer: The bird which has eyes in front of its head is an owl.
+Answer: The bird with eyes in front of its head is an owl.

 Q2.
 Write the names of some birds which have eyes on either side of the head.
 What is the size of their eyes as compared to the size of their head?

-Answer: Birds which have eyes on either side of the head are crow, pigeon, eagle, parrot etc. The size of their eyes is small compared to the size of their head.
+Answer: Birds with eyes on either side of the head are crows, pigeons, eagles, parrots, etc. The size of their eyes is small compared to the size of their head.

 Looking with one or both eyes